 Using or Expanding Abbreviations

-Where words within queries may be lengthened or shortened, such as changing a query of [shortened dict] to [short dictionary].
+Words within queries may be lengthened or shortened, such as changing a query of [shortened dict] to [short dictionary].

 Words within a query might be substituted with semantically related words.
 Those relationships might be synonyms, hyponyms, hypernyms, meronyms, or holonyms.
 Synonyms are words that have the same meaning, such as “car” and “automobile.”
 A hyponym is a word that is a specific instance of an original word (or query term), such as the word “scarlet” instead of “red.”
 A hypernym is where you have the more narrow term, such as scarlet, and replace it with the broader related term, such as “red.”
 A meronym is a word that names part of some larger whole, such as “finger” for “hand.”
-A holonym is a word that names a larger whole, rather than the smaller part, such as “hand” for “finger.”
+A homonym is a word that names a larger whole, rather than the smaller part, such as “hand” for “finger.”

 While this seems evident on its own, the researchers only counted misspellings when the amount of editing those spellings was fairly small.

-In addition to the classifications above, the researchers also noted that sometimes searchers will change more than just one of the things listed above at a time, such as adding new words, changing the order of words, and others.
-Some reformulations of queries can be too difficult for a computer algorithm to capture as well, and may require more context or knowledge of popular culture.
+In addition to the classifications above, the researchers also noted that sometimes searchers would change more than just one of the things listed above at a time, such as adding new words, changing the order of words, and others.
+Some reformulations of queries can be too difficult for a computer algorithm to capture as well and may require more context or knowledge of popular culture.
 They give the example of a query reformulation from [how to calculate nutritional values] to [weight watchers calculator].

-I mentioned above that the classifications above don’t include the addition of geographic terms, or terms that might add some sense of time to a query.
+I mentioned above that the classifications above don’t include the addition of geographic terms or terms that might add some sense of time to a query.
 I like to use the advanced search operator minus sign in front of some words, to filter out some search results, and that kind of query reformulation also isn’t included.
 (I’d love to see a study from one of the major search engines on how often people use advanced search operators in their searches, such as a minus sign or quotations around a phrase.)

 What strategies do you use when you search that might not have been included in the classifications above?